kevL/yata/ReadMe.txt

 designed with Crafting in mind and can show stuff like Encoded IPs as readable strings on the statusbar, eg.)

+To bypass a setting without deleting it, prefix its line with any character you want.
+The parser considers only lines that begin with the string-variables above; any line that doesn't begin exactly with one of those strings is ignored.

 Appendix A: note on Load